ITV/puppet-module-skeleton/README.md

 The trick used in the installation above, and a few other bits came from another excellent module skeleton from [spiette](https://github.com/spiette/puppet-module-skeleton).

+---
+# Divergence from upstream:

+This module started out life as a duplication of garethr's [puppet-module-skeleton](https://github.com/garethr/puppet-module-skeleton), the following is a list of changes that have been implemented:

+- Gemfile:
+  - add `puppet-lint-indent-check`, to allow indentation depth to be selected
+  - add bobtfish's fork of `hiera-puppet-helper`, to facilitate hiera lookups
+  - pin `docker-api` to 1.14, to ensure we don't have a version mismatch on centos7
+- README.md:
+  - add description of testing
+- Rakefile:
+  - Add PuppetLint overrides, with warning comment
+  - Add PuppetLint chars_pre_indent, configurable by environment variable
+  - Add `update_from_skeleton` task, to update current module to latest skeleton module
+- metadata.json
+  - Change name to ensure we follow the convention of `puppet-module-#{module_name}`
+  - Add concat to list of included dependencies
+- spec/spec_helper_acceptance.rb
+  - Conditionaly include specific options based on the naming of modules
+  - Several helper methods added, to facilitate testing for modules:
+    - `upload_ssh_config` - explicitly set agent forwarding, and handle host keys
+    - `upload_hiera_config`
+      - create basic hiera config file for testing profile modules OR
+      - upload an existing hiera config
+    - `upload_hiera_yaml` - upload given hiera_data content, or file path, to nodeset
+    - `upload_fixtures_file` - push any required files to modules_path, useful for adhoc config
+    - `upload_fixtures_templates` - push any required templates to modules_path, useful for adhoc config
+    - `upload_puppetfile`
+      - uploads existing Puppetfile
+        OR
+      - creates a Puppetfile from a Puppetfile template, using the .fixtures.yml
+    - `set_facts` - set facts on nodeset to values set in the nodeset yaml
+    - `hieradata_common` - shared context, to upload the base common.yaml, with required hiera values
+- spec/acceptance/class_spec.rb
+  - add `hieradata_common` shared context
+  - add `apply opts` to allow running puppet in debug mode by setting `BEAKER_puppet_debug`
+  - add conditional to create specific test structure for profile modules
+- spec/spec_helper.rb
+  - Add shared context for hieradata, to assist with setting default hiera config, using rspec as a backend, to allow both setting hieradata in standard yaml, or within the specs themselves
+  - Add shared context for facter, to set default facts, allowing us to make code more DRY
+  - Add RSpec config, to set various options:
+    - avoid "Only root can execute commands as other users"
+    - set coloured output and tty in order for tests in Jenkins to be colourized
+- spec/classes/example_spec.rb
+  - allow target operating system to be configured based on BEAKER_set
+  - add facter and hieradata shared contexts
+  - ensure we conditionally create example_spec.rb based on module naming, to handle profile modules
+- spec/acceptance/nodesets
+  - Set default nodeset to use docker as the provider
+  - Add nodesets for vagrant, for both centos6 and centos7
+  - Add centos6 and centos7 specific nodesets for docker